 Future applications include so-called gene drives intended for use in GM-plants and GM-animals.
 Gene drives can increase the frequency of inheritance of a trait beyond the normal probability of transmission to 50% of the offspring by additionally transferring the genetic change to the homologous chromosome during sexual reproduction.

 A gene drive thus has the potential to change the characteristics of wild populations rapidly and completely.
 If a gene drive is completely transferred to the homologous chromosome, all descendants of GM organisms in subsequent generations are homozygous for the intended changes.
 As a result, the spread of an artificial genetic modification can be accelerated exponentially.
 This will take SPAGE technologies to a whole new level.
 Besides being very efficient at spreading genetic changes, gene drives facilitate the transmission of a genetically engineered trait from generation to generation even if the trait is disadvantageous for survival.
+Gene drives using so-called genetic scissors based on the molecular biology tool CRISPR-Cas are particularly effective and have been very successful in the field of genome editing in recent years.

 The GeneTip project will investigate the impact of self-propagating artificial genetic elements (SPAGE) through technology characterization and hazard and vulnerability analysis of gene drives, looking at, in particular, GM-rapeseed and GM-olive flies as carriers of SPAGE.
 The deliberate and particularly effective propagation of artificial genetic changes through SPAGE will inevitably lead to a new stage of intervention into natural ecosystems at a depth previously unknown.